MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 ## Authentication setup

 Azure Artifacts recommend using the `npmAuthenticate` task to set up authentication for your pipeline tasks.
 When using a task runner such as gulp or Grunt, you'll need to add the **npm Authenticate** task at the beginning of your pipeline.
 This will inject your credentials into your project's *.npmrc* and persist them for the lifespan of the pipeline run.
-This allows subsequent steps to use the credentials in the *.npmrc*.
+This allows subsequent steps to use the credentials in the config file.

 ### [Classic](#tab/classic)